 2. Colombia

-Colombia is the most affordable LGBTQ+ friendly option, offering:
+Colombia is the most affordable LGBTQ+ friendly option, offering a welcoming legal environment since the 2016 same-sex marriage legalization:

 - Both parents listed on birth certificate after court process